amandeepmittal/amanhimself.dev/src/content/blog/converting-a-buffer-to-json-and-utf8-strings-in-nodejs.md

 ---
-title: "Converting a Buffer to JSON and Utf8 Strings in Nodejs"
+title: 'Converting a Buffer to JSON and Utf8 Strings in Nodejs'
 author: Aman Mittal
 pubDatetime: 2017-08-10T03:42:51Z
 slug: converting-a-buffer-to-json-and-utf8-strings-in-nodejs